Pizzaworkspace2/SCMS-student-database/Create/create.md

  - **🎨 Craft your code in HTML, CSS, and JS**
  - **🧩 Feel free to add on new games, pages or info.**
  - **📂 Organize your files for new pages and source code in folders.**
+ - **🎁 Use templates from `templates.txt` if you want to, you'll need them for the games and homepage.**